 Burnout creeps up gradually over a long period of time, draining coping resources and amping up harmful stress side-effects until we morph into a shadow of ourselves.
 The stealth takeover makes it hard to realize what's going on until we have been in burnout's grip far too long.

-People who reach out to me with burnout say they have struggled to find what's behind the chronic exhaustion, lack of energy, purpose, and drive, the inability to perform their job with the command they used to, the cynicism they feel about what they used to love to do.
-They have sought out doctors and searched online, trying to figure out how they got something none of us are trained to expect or believe.
+People who reach out to me with burnout cite a series of mysterious burnout symptoms—chronic exhaustion, lack of energy, purpose, and drive, the inability to perform their job with the command they used to, the cynicism they feel about what they used to love to do.
+They have sought out doctors and searched online, trying to figure out how they got something none of us are trained to expect.

 It's hard to believe that the very thing you have spent your life training for and have always done better than anything else, work, is the cause of a serious health problem that renders you incapable of working-till-you-drop anymore or finding any joy in your life.
 Unfortunately, the brain and body have limits that, if pushed far enough, long enough drive us beyond capacity.